PaperArena: An Evaluation Benchmark for Tool-Augmented Agentic Reasoning on Scientific Literature

+This critical gap motivates our pioneering effort to construct an evaluation benchmark specifically for assessing LLM-based agents reasoning on scientific literature.
+This endeavor is challenging for several reasons.
+First, the construction process is non-trivial and labor-intensive, requiring cross-paper synthesis, fine-grained citation matching, and structural multimodal parsing~\cite{mialon2023gaia,siegel2024core}.
+Second, evaluating agents poses unique challenges from traditional LLM assessment, necessitating a dedicated tool environment and modular orchestration of planning, tool interaction and long-context management~\cite{yue2025survey,starace2025paperbench}.
+Finally, meaningful evaluation must extend from final answer accuracy to examination of intermediate reasoning traces and diagnostics of agent behavior~\cite{wang2022neuralcd}.

-With these challenges in mind, we propose \Benchmark~and its corresponding \Platform.
-The construction of \Benchmark~begins with a corpus of tens of thousands of papers from premier open-access AI conferences.
-From this collection, we sample a representative subset and employ a multimodal large language model (MLLM) to automatically generate initial question-answer pairs.
-To ensure high complexity and broad coverage, we guide this generation process with a curated tool chain experience that mirrors realistic research scenarios.
-This process yields a final set of 784 high-quality question-answer pairs.
-Notably, the multi-step reasoning required for each question ensures a substantial evaluation cost.
-The cumulative complexity and number of required LLM calls are thus comparable to benchmarks with a much larger volume of simpler queries.
-Concurrently, we implement \Platform~to support the evaluation of both single-agent and multi-agent systems.
-The platform offers a modular tool suite with capabilities including multimodal parsing, context retrieval, and code execution, while also managing the complete agent lifecycle including planning, action, memory, and reflection.
+With these challenges in mind, we propose \Benchmark\ and its accompanying \Platform.
+The construction of \Benchmark\ begins with a vast corpus comprising tens of thousands of papers from premier open-access AI conferences.
+From this corpus, we sample a representative subset and employ LLMs to synthesize initial question drafts.
+To ensure high complexity, a team of expert annotators filter and rewrite these drafts into authentic formats and label their answers, tool chains, difficulty, and question types.
+This rigorous pipeline yields a final set of 784 high-quality questions.
+Concurrently, we provide \Platform~to support the evaluation of both single- and multi-agent systems.
+The platform offers a modular tool environment including multimodal parsing, context retrieval, and code execution, while also managing the complete agent lifecycle.